Muzaffargarh: History

 During the independence movement of Pakistan, the Muslim population supported the Muslim League and the Pakistani Movement.
 In 1947, after Pakistan gained independence, the minority Hindus and Sikhs migrated to India while the Muslim refugees from India settled in Muzaffargarh.

+Demographics

+Population

+According to 2023 census, Muzaffargarh had a population of 235,541.

 Geography and climate

 Muzaffargarh spreads over an area of 8,249 km2 and forms a strip between the Chenab River to the east and Indus River to the west.
 Muzaffargarh is 123 m above sea level.
 Muzaffargarh was hit especially hard by the 2010 Pakistan floods, given its position between the Chenab and Indus rivers.

 Muzaffargarh is located at almost the exact geographical center of Pakistan.
 The closest major city is Multan.
 The area around the city is a flat alluvial plain and is ideal for agriculture, with many citrus and mango farms.
 There are also canals that cut across the Muzaffargarh District, providing water to farms.
 During the monsoon season, the land close to the Chenab is usually flooded.